kapouer/matchdom/README.md

-# matchdom -- merge data into DOM
+# matchdom -- extensible declarative template expressions for the DOM

 Data merger